 - Check the fuse on the battery pack of the scooter near the charger port.
 If you have a tiller mounted charge port try and locate the fuse for this (normally on the tiller) If this fuse has blown try charging the batteries directly through the charge port of the battery pack.
 Some battery packs have an internal fuse that can only be accesses by dismantling the battery pack.
 If the fuse has blown it has blown for a reason, a surge of power, a short in the wiring or the Amp rating of the charger is to high for the battery AH rating e.g. 12ah batteries use a 24v 2A output charger.

 some time or

 Unfortunately, after allowing SLA batteries to completely deplete, most of the time they will not re-charge, especially after a long period of time.
 Sometimes they might recharge but will loose charge very quickly, reducing the range of the scooter or wheel chair.
 In some cases we have seen that charging dead or weak batteries can cause them to swell and leak out.
 This can cause serious damage to the scooter, battery case and internal wiring and it can also cause the charger to fail.
 In the worst cases the charger can over heat and cause a fire risk.

 A normal and swollen battery caused by trying to charge a week battery

 - Take your charger with you if you are going somewhere all day just in case you need to charge your batteries.

-- Consider a spare battery pack if you are going to use your scooter for longer or further than the specified distance of the scooters range.
+- Consider upgrading to a larger AH battery or pack, or a spare battery pack if you are going to use your scooter for longer or further than the specified distance of the scooters range.

-- After placing your batteries on charge after a day of use check the chargers charge indicator light after around 10 minutes - if the charge light changes from red to green straight away then there might be a problem with your batteries and/or the charger.
+- After placing your batteries on charge after a day of use check the chargers charge indicator light after a minutes - if the charge light changes from red to green straight away then there might be a problem with your batteries and/or the charger.